Delboy/Colour-Type/README.md

 # Colour Type
-Type colour is a game written in pure Javascript that plays on 'The Stroop Effect'.
+Colour Type is a game written in pure Javascript that plays on 'The Stroop Effect'.
 The Stroop effect is our tendency to experience difficulty naming a physical color when it is used to spell the name of a different color.

 ## Design
 - __Colour Scheme__